ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 ## Error handling

-If any local error occurs where the TEEP/HTTP Client cannot get a message buffer (empty or not) back from the TEEP Agent, the TEEP/HTTP Client deletes its session state, and informs its caller (if any, e.g., the application installer) of a failure.
+If any local error occurs where the TEEP/HTTP Client cannot get a message (empty or not) back from the TEEP Agent, the TEEP/HTTP Client deletes its session state, and informs its caller (if any, e.g., the application installer) of a failure.